-Clouds of locusts are swarming through East Africa in historic numbers, forming a potentially catastrophic plague unlike anything some areas have seen in generations.
+Clouds of locusts are swarming from East Africa to the Persian Gulf in historic numbers, forming a potentially catastrophic plague unlike anything some areas have seen in generations.
 The insatiable insects, which seem to be capitalizing on a mix of environmental conditions favored by climate change, pose a fast-growing threat to farmers and food availability across the region.

-The locusts have devoured hundreds of square kilometers of vegetation in Ethiopia since November, according to Oxfam, and are now erupting through Kenya and Somalia.
+Locusts have been devouring huge swaths of vegetation in Ethiopia since November, according to Oxfam, and are now entrenched in Kenya and Somalia.
 Kenya has not experienced a locust outbreak like this in 70 years, an FAO official tells the Associated Press, while it's the worst Ethiopia or Somalia has seen in a quarter century.

 These countries now have larger populations and already face other threats to food security, including both droughts and flooding.
 That has left them more vulnerable to a locust plague of this scale, along with nearby countries like Uganda and South Sudan.

 "Uganda has not had to deal with a locust infestation since the '60s, so there is concern about the ability for experts on the ground to be able to deal with it without external support," the FAO's Rosanne Marchesich tells the AP.
 "And in a country like South Sudan, already 47% of the population is food insecure."

 These are desert locusts, which are not only the most destructive kind of locust, but also "the most dangerous of all migratory pest species in the world," as one U.N. expert describes them.